redelivre/redelivre/src/wp-content/plugins/forminator/readme.txt

 ### Collect, Track and GDPR Ready

 Forminator stores and organizes submissions so you can sort, analyze and manage responses – of course, all while making it super easy to comply with the GDPR and other legal privacy policies.

+### Import Your Existing Contact Form 7 Data

+Looking to move existing forms over from CF7?
+Forminator’s Import Wizard allows you to migrate all, or selected forms in a matter of clicks.
+You can also transfer data from a range of Contact Form 7 add-ons and settings.

+### Custom Login and Registration Forms

+Create and embed custom login and registration forms for your sites (or multisites!).
+Take L&R forms to the next level: choose from a range of form fields, and customize settings, style, and behavior.

 ###What Do People Say About Forminator?